conduktor/conduktor-gateway-demos/chaos/Readme.md

     --request DELETE "conduktor-gateway:8888/admin/interceptors/v1/vcluster/someCluster/interceptor/broken-broker"
 ```

-and confirm by listing the interceptors for the tenant, you expect an empty list `{"interceptors":[]}`:
+and confirm by listing the interceptors for the virtual cluster, you expect an empty list `{"interceptors":[]}`:

 ```bash
 docker-compose exec kafka-client \